vanhp/fastMLBlog/ML-section/_posts/2020-09-18-ML-tabular.md

 #### Removing Redundant Features

-By focusing on the most important variables, and removing some redundant ones, we've greatly simplified our model.
+By focusing on the most important variables, and removing some redundant ones, greatly simplified our model.
-By merging columns that most similar to each other start from the leaf
+By merging columns that most similar to each other starting from the leaf

 ```
 def get_oob(df):
     m = RandomForestRegressor(n_estimators=40, min_samples_leaf=15,